sigustin/scala-D3-js-DSL/objectif A3.md

 ##TODO
 Utiliser un classe parent pour contenir ce qui concerne la figure en générale (size, id à laquelle elle sera mise via d3.select()).

+Monads used to have a default value for the size of the graphe.